Nutrition Tips for Lichen Planus

 The theory behind this is that the body is lacking in beneficial bacteria it would naturally consume due to the majority of our food being sterilized or pasteurized—this compromises the immune system.
 The microorganisms that once covered our foods are no longer being consumed; as a result our immune system is minimally challenged, which is actually often seen as detrimental to overall health and the strength of the immune system.

-One sufferer of autoimmune disease recommends drinking a glass of kombucha tea for breakfast while eating sauerkraut or other lacto-fermented vegetables (for example cauliflower, cabbage or pickles).
-In adding these foods to your diet you will be providing your body with a wealth of probiotics.
+One sufferer of an autoimmune disease recommends drinking a glass of kombucha tea for breakfast while eating sauerkraut or other lacto-fermented vegetables (for example cauliflower, cabbage or pickles).
+In adding these foods to your diet you will be providing your body with a wealth of probiotics that make up for past bacterial losses.

 Drink Green Tea